zachwick/genie/docs/index.md

 Some common actions include quicklooking the file with either the `shift` key or `cmd + y`.
 Once you're quicklooking a filepath, Quick Look often has additional actions that you can take such as opening a file in a particular application.

+## MCP Usage

+A python MCP server is provided that can be used with a local MCP client.
+To use this local MCP server with Claude for instance, you will first need to clone the repository.
+Then add the following to your Claude configuration:

+        "genie": {
+      "command": "uv",
+      "args": [
+        "--directory",
+        "/path/to/genie/mcp",
+        "run",
+        "genie.py"
+      ]
+    }

 ## Advanced Usage

 On macOS, genie uses `~/Documents/.geniedb` as the location of its backing sqlite store.
 If there is not a file to be found at that location whenever `genie` is invoked, it will create the file and the requisite sqlite table(s).